Reference Date: 11-May-2017

 Harvesting of the 2016 crops was completed in November.
 The late onset and irregular distribution of the rains affected crop yields and pastures in several parts of the country.
-The 2016 aggregate cereal production was estimated at about 239 000 tonnes, 37 percent higher than the 2014 harvest and 9 percent above the five‑year average.
-Production of groundnuts, the main cash crop, is estimated to have increased by about 13 percent compared to the previous year’s crop.
+The 2016 aggregate cereal production was estimated at about 173 000 tonnes, 5 percent below the 2015 harvest and about 14 percent below the five-year average.
+Production of groundnuts, the main cash crop, is estimated to have declined by about 23 percent compared to the average.

 The Gambia, in a normal year, relies on imports for nearly half of its cereal consumption requirements (mostly rice and wheat) and domestic cereal prices are strongly affected by world prices and the exchange rate of the Dalasi (GMD), the national currency.
 The Dalasi has depreciated significantly over the past few years, which has put an upward pressure on domestic prices of imported food commodities.
 As a result, access to food continues to be difficult for several segments of the population.

 Continued assistance still needed, especially for vulnerable people

 The combined effects of the recent Sahel food crises, localized heavy flooding in 2012 and 2013 and insufficient rains in 2014 and 2016 have eroded vulnerable households’ coping mechanisms and resulted in protracted food insecurity in pockets of the country and persisting acute malnutrition.